-As a smaller Jersey business should I worry about employees using social media in the workplace?
+As a Jersey business should I worry about employees using social media in the workplace?

 Can my business in Jersey be liable if an employee publishes defamatory statements on social media?

-Should I develop a social media policy for my Jersey smaller business?
+Should I develop a social media policy for my Jersey business?

-How do I develop a social media policy for my Jersey smaller business?
+How do I develop a social media policy for my Jersey business?

 When should I take disciplinary action in relation to Social Media breaches?